justits/algorithms/yandex_cup/analytics/README.md

 If a tournament grid is possible, print two names of candidates for the first place in one line.

 more about [Single-elimination tournament](https://en.wikipedia.org/wiki/Single-elimination_tournament)

+## theater season

+The international ticket sales service decided to sum up the results of the theater season.
+As one of the metrics, the project manager wants to count the number of users who bought tickets to different performances.

+When buying a ticket, the user specifies his phone number.
+It is necessary to find the performance with the largest number of unique phone numbers.
+And count the number of corresponding unique phone numbers.